kubernetes/website/content/en/docs/tasks/access-application-cluster/configure-access-multiple-clusters.md

 for the pathnames of the certificate files.
 You need change these to the actual pathnames of certificate files in your environment.

-Sometimes you may want to use Base64-encoded data embeddedhere instead of separate certificate files; in that case you need add the suffix `-data` to the keys, for example, `certificate-authority-data`, `client-certificate-data`, `client-key-data`.
+Sometimes you may want to use Base64-encoded data embedded here instead of separate certificate files; in that case you need add the suffix `-data` to the keys, for example, `certificate-authority-data`, `client-certificate-data`, `client-key-data`.